coffee2code/wpuntexturize/readme.txt

 = What text does this plugin modify (aka filter)? =

-This plugin potentially modifies the post content, excerpt, title, comment text, and widget text.
+This plugin potentially modifies the post content, excerpt, title, comment text, widget text, and more.
 See the description for a complete list of filters that are unfiltered.

 == Changelog ==

+= 1.3.1 =
+* Fix two bugs (missing close parenthesis and typo)

 = 1.3 =
 * Rename 'wpuntexturize' filter to 'wpuntexturize_filters' to more accurately reflect its purpose (and to prevent conflict for new use of the filter name)